Set and Event Medical Provision

 If you’re arranging medical cover for a film set, TV production or live event in England, it’s important to understand what types of healthcare provision may be subject to regulation by the Care Quality Commission (CQC).

-The information below will help you assess whether the type of medical support you plan to provide – and to whom it’s being provided – may fall within the current scope of CQC registration / regulation requirements, and when proposed legal changes take effect.
+The information below will help you assess whether the type of medical support you plan to provide – and to whom itโs being provided – falls within the scope of CQC registration requirements, and how upcoming legal changes will affect event-based healthcare provision from December 2027.

 Why This Matters